Diversity and inclusion best practices for the workplace

 diversity-inclusion-practices-450x400px-2

-However, don’t just stop there — make sure your DEI team is empowered to make improvements and take action.
-Employees will quickly see through the ruse if no tangible actions come out of DEI efforts.
+However, don’t stop there—ensure your DEI team is empowered to make improvements and take action.
+If DEI efforts don’t yield tangible results, employees will quickly see through the ruse.

 Provide multiple outlets to talk and learn about DEI